benjohnsonnlp/developer/_content/programming-model/design.md

 ### An expertise developer role
 The expertise developer typically performs the following tasks:

-* Designs, develops and tests expertise using Watson Personal Assistant Builder service.
+* Designs, develops and tests expertise using Watson Assistant Builder service.
 * Identifies what objects and state changes can make his expertise proactive in the Knowledge and Reasoning service
 * Creates the agents to react to Blackboard Object state changes.
-* Registers his expertise with a Watson Personal Assistant Builder service
+* Registers his expertise with a Watson Assistant Builder service

 ### An application developer role
 The application developer typically performs the following tasks: